 The truth about pupil size and LASIK

 LASIK providers and industry supporters have a financial incentive to coverup the importance of pupil size.
 If you see information that minimizes or downplays the importance of pupil size, consider the source.
-Is the information provided by a LASIK surgeon who has a financial interest in patients' decision to have LASIK?
+Is the information provided by a LASIK surgeon who has a financial interest in a patient's decision to have LASIK?
 Is the information published on a website that promotes LASIK or refers patients to LASIK surgeons?
 Do not be deceived by reckless surgeons or fake patient education sites that downplay the importance of pupil size.

 Why does pupil size matter?